Jump to a Section...

 What are Co-Occurring Disorders?

-In some cases, the substance use disorder comes first and contributes to mental health disorders such as depression or anxiety.
-In other cases, the mental health disorder may come first and lead to a substance use disorder.
-It may not always be clear where it started, just that there is a serious problem that needs to be addressed.
+It isn’t always easy to identify whether mental illness or addiction came first–just that both conditions need to be addressed for successful treatment.
 If one condition is treated before the other, it can reduce the effectiveness of overall recovery because there are still underlying issues that have not been addressed.
-Mental health plays an important role in reducing the risk of relapse and being able to focus on long-term recovery.
+After all, mental health plays an important role in reducing the risk of relapse and being able to focus on long-term recovery, and sobriety can have a major impact on better mental health.

 Common Symptoms of Co-Occurring Disorders